 One of the major constructability issues that had to be overcome in the early detailing phases was that the overall geometry of the panel façade was aligned to 3 non-planar splines which defined the centerline of primary structural ring beams.
 The design team, using Rhino (3D modeling software), utilized the structural grid as a guide to segment the spline shaped ring beams into 40 unique segments.
 A computational evolutionary solver (Galapogos, which is a Grasshopper plug in or parametric design tool) was used by ROSSETTI and employed to test thousands of possible radii and fit the optimal radius which could be applied to all of the 40 sections while concurrently minimizing the geometric deviation from the original design.
 The team consulted with the University of Michigan to assist with these constructability issues.

 The stadium nestles into its new location within Flushing Meadows Corona Park and the trees along the edge of the campus.
 The stadium and its surrounding context are designed with an abundance of fan amenities, creating a relaxed, park-like setting.
 Fans are drawn into Grandstand from a set of grand staircases and along an upper walkway that provides an expansive view of the campus, including five tournament courts, the Alleé and the World’s Fair Unisphere.
 The walkway also allows fans to move freely along the perimeter under the cover of the translucent canopy overhead.
 The lower bowl is recessed into the earth creating an intimate tennis experience that highlights the player-fan relationship.
 New concessions, a picnic area and plazas surround Grandstand Stadium and provide fans with a comfortable, laid-back atmosphere as an alternative to the hustle and bustle of the rest of the campus.
 For the players, Grandstand still offers the intimate experience they remember.
-“I think we would contend that Grandstand has the potential to become one of the greatest show courts in all of Grand Slam tennis,” said Danny Zausner, Chief Operating Officer, USTA National Tennis Center.
+“We would contend that Grandstand has the potential to become one of the greatest show courts in all of Grand Slam tennis,” said Danny Zausner, Chief Operating Officer, USTA National Tennis Center.